WhipDevelopment/CrashClaim/README.md

 ***
 CrashClaim is a claiming plugin oriented towards improving the claiming experience for surival servers wanting to fofer a clean and comprehensive system for their players.

-The latest downlaods can be found on our SpigotMC page here.
+The latest downlaods can be found on our SpigotMC page [here]().

-Check out our features [here](https://github.com/Chasewhip8/WhipClaim/wiki/Features).
+Check out our [features](https://github.com/Chasewhip8/WhipClaim/wiki/Features) or [commands](https://github.com/Chasewhip8/WhipClaim/wiki/Commands).

 ## Setup
 Downalod or build the latest compatible version for your server.

-Make sure to download and install [CrashPayment](https://discord.gg/6FU9eCjcrA), our compatability layer for Vault based payment systems while providing better compatability and a nicer api.
+Follow our isntalation and migration guide [here](https://github.com/Chasewhip8/WhipClaim/wiki/https://github.com/Chasewhip8/WhipClaim/wiki/Installation), or if you need help with your configuration click [here](https://github.com/Chasewhip8/WhipClaim/wiki/https://github.com/Chasewhip8/WhipClaim/wiki/Configuration).

 ## Building
 All artifacts will be moved into `../Server116/plugins` automatically.